ollef/sixten/README.md

-What is gained is the ability to more finely express how our data is laid out in memory, which for instance means that we can write code that is cache-aware and which uses fewer memory allocation.
+What is gained is the ability to more finely express how our data is laid out in memory, which for instance means that we can write code that is cache-aware and which uses fewer memory allocations.

 Sixten gives us both: it allows us to control the memory layout of our data all the while retaining modularity.